(+91) 9686 448899

 The general uses of this polymer are common in textiles, wrinkle-resistant fabrics, rayon, decorative laminates, foundry sand moulds and corduroy.
 In addition to all that, even wood glue contains urea-formaldehyde.
-It is also widely used in the production of desk lamps and similar electrical appliances casing.
+It is also widely used in the production of desk lamps and similar electrical appliance casing.
 The snow that you see in movies is also produced from urea-formaldehyde.

 It also acts as an excellent source of slow-releasing nitrogen.
-The rate of its decomposition that becomes Carbon dioxide and Ammonia is decided by how the microbes which are naturally found in most soils would act.
+The rate of its decomposition which becomes Carbon dioxide and Ammonia is decided by how the microbes which are naturally found in most soils would act.
 The temperature usually determines at what rate ammonia will be released and how microbes shall act.
-If the temperature is around 70–90 °F (21–32 °C), then urea-formaldehyde becomes ideal for using in the agricultural sector.
+If the temperature is around 70–90 °F (21–32 °C), then urea-formaldehyde becomes ideal for use in the agricultural sector.

-UFFI or the urea-formaldehyde foam insulation can be traced back to the early 1930s, tR values up to 5.0 per inch were used to make synthetic insulations.
+UFFI or urea-formaldehyde foam insulation can be traced back to the early 1930s, tR values up to 5.0 per inch were used to make synthetic insulations.
 It is a foam that can be easily pumped and injected into walls.
 The texture of this foam resembles shaving cream.
 The areas that require insulation are pumped with completely expanded foam.